ajeetraina/dhi-sample-demos/clickhouse-metrics-exporter/guides/guides.md

 ### Deploy Metrics Exporter (DHI)

 Deploy the metrics exporter using the Docker Hardened Image.
-Replace `<your-namespace>` with your organization's namespace and `<tag>` with the image variant you want to run.
+Replace `<tag>` with the image variant you want to run.

 ```bash
 cat > clickhouse-metrics-exporter.yaml << 'EOF'